Cointegration with Occasionally Binding Constraints: Unit roots and nonlinear cointegration: heuristics

-\casestat{} \emph{Linear cointegration in a nonlinear VECM}.
 This case, which is depicted in the \figref{ctspc3}, entails that no trends are present in $\{y_{t}\}$, which is in fact a stationary process.
-The common trends are loaded entirely on $\{x_{t}\}$, and the cointegrating relationships between the elements of $x_{t}$ are unaffected by the sign of $y_{t}$, exactly as in literature on nonlinear VECM models.
-Indeed, as discussed in \citet[Sec.~\seclinearcoint{}]{DMW23stat}, this configuration of the model can be analysed via results from that literature, particularly those of \citet{Saik08ET}.
+The common trends are loaded entirely on $\{x_{t}\}$, and the cointegrating relationships between the elements of $x_{t}$ are unaffected by the sign of $y_{t}$, exactly as in literature on regime-switching nonlinear VECM models (see the text following \eqref{nlvecm} above).
+For this reason, a model configured as in case~\casestat{} is appropriate only when the univariate behaviour of $\{y_{t}\}$ appears stationary, in which case there will be frequent switches of `regime', particularly if the mean of $y_{t}$ is near zero.